 Living well is affordable with food and drink prices below the E.U. average, (Source: Eurostat 2023).
 Spanish cuisine is world-class and currently, Spain has 3 restaurants ranked in the top 4 in the world.
 (Source: The World's 50 Best Restaurants).
 For the cultural tourist Spain has some of the oldest cities in the world and 49 UNESCO World Heritage sites.
 This puts it in third place globally, behind Italy (58) and China (56).
 In November 2023, Forbes magazine reported on the annual poll by InterNations, a global community of people living and working abroad, which ranks the best cities in the world to be an ex-pat.
 For the first time ever, the first 3 positions were occupied by Spanish cities; Málaga was ranked #1, followed by Valencia and Alicante.
 (Source: Forbes).
 And in 2024, the same organisation ranked Spain 4th in the list of best countries for ex-pats, the only European country in the Top 10.
-In January 2025, the annual New York Times list of 52 places to visit during the year, ranked Canfranc (Aragón) at 24 and Montserrat (Cataluña) at 41.
+Then, in January 2024, the annual New York Times list of 52 places to visit during the year, ranked Valencia at number 20.
 (Source: New York Times).